alpha-convert/fusers/README.md

 # fusers

 This repository contains in-progress work on a Haskell effectful streaming library that *guarantees* fusion statically with stagin.
-This should enable programmers to safely write extremely performant stream processing code *without* having to rely on GHC's rewriting system for fusion.
+This should enable programmers to write performant and effectful stream processing code *without* having to rely on GHC's rewriting system for fusion.

 The ideas in this repository are not new, but as far as I can tell, this is the first project to try to glue them all together.
 The main inspiration comes from: